When does the program start?

 Our dedicated full-time faculty work closely to equip students for success.
-Students are assigned clinical faculty to coordinate and oversee all clinical experiences.
-Expert preceptors work with the student and clinical faculty within the clinical setting.
+Students are assigned clinical site faculty visitors to coordinate and oversee all clinical experiences .and expert preceptors work with you and you clinical faculty one-to-one within the clinical setting.

 How do students in the program preserve a positive work/life balance?

 The three-semester program is rigorous and intense, requiring students to spend 8-10 hours per day interacting in online sessions with classmates, working on individual projects, or reading and studying.
-While the program is intense, it is designed to quickly move a student to their academic goal.
-Working is discouraged, even part time, and no accommodations are made for outside work schedules.
+While the program is intense, it is designed to quickly move you to your academic goal—a nursing degree and career.
+Employment, even part time, while enrolled in the program is discouraged and no allowances are made because of conflicts with outside work schedules.

-Courses are sequenced to build on prior knowledge, and clinical rotations enhance application of concepts learned in course work.
-Fellow classmates create a sense of community, and faculty members foster connections and are closely involved with each student’s progress.
+Courses are sequenced to build on prior knowledge, and clinical rotations enhance the application of concepts learned in course work.
+Fellow classmates create a sense of community, and faculty members foster connections and are closely involved with your progress.

-Before a student enrolls in the program, it is important to talk to family members and significant others about the commitment being made.
+Before you enroll in the program, it is important to talk to family members and significant others about the commitment you are making.
 Streamline your budget as much as possible and create patterns of positive health behaviors that include good nutrition, exercise, and sleep.
-Identify and practice coping patterns successfully used in the past; coping strategies such as mindfulness and yoga may be helpful.
+Identify and practice coping strategies you’ve used successfully in the past; coping strategies such as mindfulness and yoga may be helpful.

 What is the job outlook for students in the program?

-Some of our graduates will study toward a future master’s degree, Doctorate of Nursing Practice (DNP), or a PhD in Nursing.
+Some of our graduates will study toward a future master’s degree (MSN), Doctorate of Nursing Practice (DNP), or a PhD in Nursing.
 Emory offers nine specialty areas of study for those who choose to pursue a career in advanced nursing (nurse practitioner or midwifery).
-For graduates working in a critical care unit (intensive care or cardiac care), Emory’s nurse anesthesia program may be an option.
+For graduates working in a critical care unit (intensive care or cardiac care), Emory’s certified registered nurse anesthesia (CRNA) program may be of interest.

 What if prospective students have specific questions about the program?

-Watch for our monthly virtual information sessions.
+Watch for our virtual information sessions.
 Times are posted on the School of Nursing website, and recordings of the information sessions are available.
-Please contact the DABSN program director with program questions, or contact the Office of Enrollment and Student Affairs for information about your application.
+Please contact the DABSN program with program questions or contact the Office of Enrollment and Student Affairs for information about your application.